atgeller/liquid-rust/README.md

 ### A tiny example

-The following example declares a funcion `inc` that returns a integer greater than the input.
+The following example declares a function `inc` that returns a integer greater than the input.
 We use the nightly feature `register_tool` to register the `lr` tool in order to add refinement annotations to functions.

 ```rust